-- Good: Have a designated area on the homepage to add and remove timely township news and public notices. - Better: Set up township announcements with categories so that the news can display on multiple pages, and then move to an archived page when they rotate off the home page.
-(MTA's "News" webpage on https://michigantownships.org is set up in this manner.) - Best: Take it one step further, and add the ability for residents and others to subscribe to receive email and text news announcements.
+- Good: Have a designated area on the homepage to add and remove timely township news and public notices. - Better: Set up township announcements with categories so that the news can display on multiple pages, and then move to an archived page when they rotate off the home page. - Best: Take it one step further and add the ability for residents and others to subscribe to receive email and text news announcements.
 This allows townships to keep subscribers up to date, even if they don't visit the website.
 Texting is also extremely helpful during emergencies.

-• Additional pages for specific information, community features or services
+Additional pages for specific information, community features, or services